-For non-ISP projects, if we exclude any of the above categories of capex, this capex will not be included in the RAB for years 1, 2 and 3.
+For all capex not related to actionable reviewable ISP projects, or a stage of an actionable ISP project, ilf we exclude any of the above categories of capex, this capex will not be included in the RAB for years 1, 2 and 3.
 For overspent capex in years 4 and 5, we will make the adjustment to the RAB one regulatory control period later.
 At this time we will take into account the amount of capex that was included in the RAB previously, and the NPV adjustment required to ensure the NSP does not retain any revenue through the RAB from capex that does not meet the capital expenditure criteria.

 For overspent capex on actionable ISP projects, or stage of an actionable ISP projects, if we exclude any of the above categories of capex, this capex will not be included in the RAB for years 1, 2, 3 of the relevant regulatory control period.
-For overspent capex incurred in a previous regulatory control period, we will also exclude some or all of this amount taking into account the amount of capex that was included in the RAB previously, and also taking into account the NPV adjustment required to ensure the NSP does not retain any revenue through the RAB from capex that does not meet the capital expenditure criteria.
+For overspent capex incurred in a previous regulatory control period, we will also exclude some or all of this amount taking into account the amount of capex that was included in the RAB previously, and also taking into account the NPV adjustment required to ensure the TNSP does not retain any revenue through the RAB from capex that does not meet the capital expenditure criteria.

-We may also need to adjust the CESS as discussed in section 2.8 of these guidelines.
+We may also need to adjust the CESS as discussed in section 2.68 of these guidelines.

-We discuss the particular processes for assessing whether exclusions are required on the basis of a change to a NSP's capitalisation policy or for inflated related party margins below.
+We discuss the particular processes for assessing whether exclusions are required on the basis of a change to an NSP's capitalisation policy or for inflated related party margins below.